 I had walked the bridge multiple times since Lakey's death, but never with Deforge and always on my spare time.
 This time Deforge had asked me to join him on the bridge so we might review the case and get back into Lakey's perspective.
-We had to put off Lakey's case for a week or so because of another homicide in a ghetto neighborhood.
+We had to put off Lakey's case for a week or so because of another robbery in an inner city neighborhood.
 Now that we were free from distractions, Deforge wanted to find as much as we could to race ahead of Martin in the wager of the drug dealer's death.

 We didn't speak much as we stared through the fog and watched traffic rush by.
 There were not many other pedestrians, only a couple of joggers and a young photographer.
 As we neared the center of the bridge, however, there was a man staring off the side, motionless.
 Right about where he stood was the approximate location where Lakey jumped.

 I ran my fingers along the cold, moist fencing and looked over the side from time to time, pointing my camera down to the dark waters clouded by fog.
 The man didn't seem to notice me or Deforge as we approached until we were very close.
 His head snapped up as if awakening from a dream, stared me in the eye and then turned, nodded to Deforge and walked away.